-Examining the alignment in SeqMan Ultra:
+Examining the alignment:

 - 1. In the Explorer tab on the right, note that the assembly resulted in one contig. - 2.
 Double-click on Contig 1 to open it in the Alignment view.
 Move the green horizontal zoom slider (near the top of the view) to the left until you can see the entire contig.